eclipse-tractusx/traceability-foss/tx-backend/INSTALL.md

   * `SPRING_PROFILES_ACTIVE` - with profile to be picked when starting the service.
 One of `[dev|int]`.
   * `EDC_PROVIDER_URL` - with url for the EDC provider
   * `TRACEABILITY_URL` - with url for the backend
-* Start the service by invoking following command in project root directory `./gradlew bootRun`
+* Start the service by invoking following command in project root directory `mvn spring-boot:run`

 ## OAuth2 configuration
 Product Traceability FOSS Backend relies on properly configured OAuth2 instance.
 In order to work, it must be configured with proper realm, clients and roles.